Storm clouds gather for GOP as midterms approach – but forecast isn’t clear

 Voters awarded Democrats both the House and Senate that November.

-It’s unclear that if in November, we’ll will look back at Aug.
+It’s unclear that if in November, we’ll look back at Aug.
 21 the same way we viewed the final days of September, some 12 years ago.
 But the potential is there.

 In the span of three hours, a federal jury convicted former Trump campaign manager Paul Manafort.
 Former Trump attorney and fixer Michael Cohen pleaded guilty to another set of charges.
 Then the feds indicted Rep. Duncan Hunter Jr., R-Calif., and his wife Margaret Hunter on charges of using campaign funds for personal expenses.